teamriflemig/teamriflemig/README.md

 ## Hi there 👋
-I'm Axio — I like building things, experimenting, and learning in my own flow.
+I'm Iskandar — I like building things, experimenting, and learning in my own flow.

 Not a programmer — just someone with strong fundamentals who loves vibecoding.